open2b/scriggo-site/site/how-to-use.md

 #### How to pass a pointer type

-Passing a pointer type is the same as passing any other type, there is no special cases.
+Passing a pointer type is the same as passing any other type, there are no special cases.
 To pass a variable `v` with type `*T`, write:

 ```go